ahmetaa/zemberek-nlp/morphology/README.md

 ### Single word morphological analysis

 For analyzing a word, *analyze* method is used. it returns a `WordAnalysis` object.
-This object contains the input and zero or more SingleAnalysis objects in it.
+This object contains the input and zero or more `SingleAnalysis` objects in it.

-  - If a word cannot be parsed, `WordAnalysis` will have list will contain 0 SingleAnalysis item.
+ - If a word cannot be parsed, `WordAnalysis` will have 0 `SingleAnalysis` item.

- - There are some words, their roots do not exist in dictionary but they are analyzed anyway.
+ - Even if a word's root does not exist in dictionary, it will be analyzed anyway.
 Such as numbers or proper nouns that start with capital letters and contain a single quote.
-   Users can disable this behavior by calling disableUnidentifiedAnalyzer() method while building TurkishMorphology object.
+   Users can disable this behavior by calling `disableUnidentifiedAnalyzer()` method while building `TurkishMorphology` object.

    Consider examples "Matsumoto'ya" and "153'ü".
-   System will temporarily generate DictionaryItem objects for "Matsumoto" and "153" and try to parse the words.
+   System will temporarily generate `DictionaryItem` objects for "Matsumoto" and "153" and try to parse the words.
-   If successful, returning WordAnalysis objects will have that temporary DictionaryItem object in it.
+   If successful, returning `WordAnalysis` will contain `SingleAnalysis` objects that temporary `DictionaryItem` object in it.
-    User can check if DictionaryItem is generated temporarily by checking isRuntime() method of returning SingleAnaysis objects in WordAnalysis result or checking if that DictionaryItem object's root Attributes  contain "RootAttribute.Runtime".
+   User can check if DictionaryItem is generated temporarily by checking `isRuntime()` method on returning `SingleAnaysis` objects of the `WordAnalysis` result or checking if that `DictionaryItem` object's root attributes  contain `RootAttribute.Runtime`.

  - Even if input is lower case and without an apostrophe ['], result may contain Proper noun analyses.
  Analyzer does not care about punctuation rules.
 User may decide if this is a valid analysis with post processing.
  In future versions this behavior may change or some helper functionality will be added.
  Apostrophe is only checked for unknown proper nouns.

      Input = ankaradan
      Analysis = [Ankara:Noun,Prop] ankara:Noun+A3sg+dan:Abl

 ### Examples